Last updated: February 5, 2026

 What is the Stochastic Oscillator?

-Its core purpose is to identify potential reversals by determining where the current closing price is in relation to its recent high-low range.
+The Stochastic isn’t designed to follow long, powerful trends like the MACD.
+Instead, it excels at one specific job: measuring the momentum of price within a recent range to identify those “bouncing ball” moments where a reversal is likely.
+Stochastic Oscillator’s core purpose is to identify potential reversals by determining where the current closing price is in relation to its recent high-low range.
 This indicator is plotted as two lines, known as %K and %D, that move between 0 and 100.
-The “bouncing ball” analogy is the perfect way to remember its function.
-The Stochastic is a tool that measures that final “slowing down” moment in price movements just before it turns.

 The full Stochastic Oscillator formula